 That said, you also need to know that while some colleges offer the lowest tuition rates, living expenses within the town that they belong to may outweigh such a benefit.

 We’ve put together a list of 10 college towns that offer affordable options for students.
 Based on current costs of living data, these towns met specific parameters to highlight reasonable expenses like housing, food, taxes, health care, transportation, and utilities.
 Room and board for on- and off-campus students studying four-year college degrees are taken into account as well.

 Take a quick peek into what each of the 10 most affordable college towns in the U.S. has to offer:

 The cost of living is high in most cities in California but not in Redding.
 A single-bedroom apartment in Redding rents for $840 per month on the average.
 Students also get a better value at top-rated liberal arts college Simpson University than any other private colleges in Northern California.
 Tuition costs about $27,250 but the on-campus room and board amount to $8,140 per year.
 Plus, the town offers various outdoor activities for recreation.

 9. Fort Wayne, Indiana

-Cost of living index for this city is at 65.88 which means it is much lower than the most expensive city in the US by more than 50%.
+The cost of living index for this city is 65.88 which means it is much lower than the most expensive city in the US by more than 50%.
 Rent for a one-bedroom apartment in the city center is at $700 per month.
 To name one university, they have the famous Indiana University-Purdue University Fort Wayne with a tuition fee of $20,005 and an on-campus room and board rate of $9,345 for an academic year.
 Plus, the city offers free public transport to the university.
 A great gift for those on a tight budget!
 With its low cost of living and peaceful neighborhoods, this town is sure to be on everybody’s list.

 8. Little Rock, Arkansas